China's Zuojiang Huashan Rock Art Cultural Landscape Added to World Heritage List

-Nine new cultural sites were added to the World Heritage List recently at the 40th session of World Heritage Committee held in Istanbul.
-Zuojiang Huashan Rock Art Cultural landscape was included, being the 49th World Heritage Site and the first World Heritage Site of rock art in China.
+At the World Heritage Committee's 40th session in Istanbul, nine new cultural sites were added to the World Heritage List.
+One of the nine was Zuojiang Huashan Rock Art Cultural Landscape.
+It is China's 49th World Heritage Site and the country's first World Heritage Site of rock art.

 Typical karst landscape in Guangxi, China

 Also as the first World Cultural Heritage Site in Guangxi Province, the Zuojiang Huashan Rock Art Cultural landscape includes more than 1,900 ancient motifs on cliffs along the 200-kilometer-long riverside of the Zuojiang River.
 It is commonly called "Huashan" by local people, which means "mountains with motifs".
 The motifs are all red, depicting human figures, animals, ships, drums, tools and so on, commonly considered to have been created 2000 years ago by the ancient Luoyue people who are believed to be ancestors of the present-day Zhuang People.
 But as for the art theme, what happened to the creators, and how the paintings were drawn so high up on cliffs are all unknown yet.